microsoft/typescript-etw/README.md

 Since this dependency only supports Windows, consider using the `--save-optional` flag to add this as an optional dependency or `--no-save` to omit this as a listed dependency altogether.

 The module will build from source using node-gyp.
+Use the flag `--target_arch=ia32` or `--target_arch=x64` to target a specific architecture.

 If you would like to take advantage of types for this package information, install them from DefinitelyTyped via: `npm install @types/microsoft__typescript-etw --save-dev`